abdul-nishar/Sorting-Visualizer/README.md

 # Sorting Visualizer

 Sorting Visualizer is a web application built with React and Material-UI that helps users visually understand various sorting algorithms.
-This interactive tool allows you to see how algorithms like Merge Sort, Quick Sort, Bubble Sort, Insertion Sort, and Selection Sort operate on an array of numbers.
+This interactive tool allows you to see how algorithms like Merge Sort, Quick Sort, Bubble Sort, Insertion Sort, Selection Sort, Heap Sort, Cycle Sort, Counting Sort, Radix Sort, and Bucket Sort operate on an array of numbers.

 ## Table of Contents